MohamedJakkariya/MohamedJakkariya/README.md

 </p>

 <p style="line-height:1.6; word-spacing: 1.4px; font-size:16px;">
-    I'm a <strong> full stack developer. </strong> Currently pursuing <strong> 3rd Year in my Computer Science and Engineering. </strong> Basically passionate and love with programming.
+    I'm a <strong style="color:#0366DB;"> full stack developer. </strong> Currently pursuing <strong style="color:#0366DB;"> 3rd Year in my Computer Science and Engineering. </strong> Basically passionate and love with programming.
 In future, I will become an android developer.
 I like to teach and I'm a foody guy but will look slim.
 My free time will be spent with social media, book reading, series watching and so on.
 </p>

 <p style="line-height:1.6; word-spacing: 1.4px; font-size:16px;">I have done some projects on full stack in an internship.
-Currently working on <strong>Fleska organization</strong> as an internship.
+Currently working on <strong style="color:#0366DB;">Fleska organization</strong> as an internship.
 Duration: 3-5 months.
 </p>

 ### Connect with me